nghuuquyen/CSB25022-2024-GROUP11/README.md

 ## Technologies
 This project is built with robust and modern technologies to ensure high performance and scalability:
-- EJS templates for rendering HTML pages.
+- templates for rendering HTML pages.
-- Prisma ORM for database access.
 - MySQL database.
 - Environment variables using dotenv.
 - Tailwind CSS for styling.
-- ESLint and Prettier for code linting and formatting.
 - Nodemon for auto-reloading the server during development.
-- Winston for logging.
 - Express-validator for request validation.
 - Helmet for securing the app by setting various HTTP headers.
 - Compression for compressing the response data.